OSC/ood-documentation/source/how-tos/app-development/interactive/saved-settings.rst

 ..............

-When a user has saved settings for a given interactive application, they'll now see a dropdown menu to choose those settings.
+When a user has saved settings for a given interactive application, they'll now see a drop-down menu to choose those settings.
 Note that when a given saved setting is chosen, the form updates the values automatically.